Wandalen/wTools/module/core/derive_tools_meta/docs/api/001_derive_api.md

 ### Scope

-- Documents the derive macros that form the public interface of this crate.
+- **Purpose**: Document the derive macros that form the public interface of this crate.
-- Covers the name, purpose, and applicability conditions of each macro.
+- **Responsibility**: Reference for the name, purpose, and applicability conditions of each macro.
-- Audience: contributors implementing or extending the macro collection.
+- **In Scope**: Delegation, conversion, construction, indexing, reference conversion, variadic, logical, and phantom macros.
-- Does not cover the `derive_tools` facade or consumer usage patterns.
+- **Out of Scope**: The `derive_tools` facade and consumer usage patterns.

 ### Abstract